milesj/packemon/website/docs/config.md

 title: Package configuration
 ---

-Packemon has been designed to build and prepare packages for distribution, and as such, supports workspaces (monorepos) or single packages (solorepos).
-By default, only packages configured for Packemon will be built.
-This allows specific packages to be completely ignored if need be.

 To configure a package, add a `packemon` block to their `package.json`, with any of the following optional options.
 We suggest defining a platform at minimum.